 Use Caution When Heating

 Wood burning fireplaces, as well as both kerosene and electric space heaters, can pose a threat to your pet's health.
-The smoke and fumes from the wood and gas can wreak havoc on a bird's respiratory system, and many electric heaters contain non-stick coating, which is notorious for causing birds acute illness and death.
+The smoke and fumes from the wood and gas can wreak havoc on a bird's respiratory system.
+Many electric heaters contain non-stick coating, which is notorious for causing birds acute illness and death.

 Monitor Closely for Signs of Exposure

-Taking steps to properly heat your bird's environment are necessary for his health and comfort.
+Taking steps to heat your bird's environment properly is necessary for his health and comfort.
 Using these tips, it should be easy to keep your feathered friend nice and toasty until spring rolls back around.
 Stay warm!